Convergence of the volume preserving fractional mean curvature flow for convex sets: -estimates for the flow

 As we mentioned in the introduction, our goal is to improve the estimate \eqref{eq:apriori-C-1} to

 where $\alpha>0$ is such that $\alpha < \min\{\tfrac{s}{4}, 1-s\}$.
+The bound $\alpha < \tfrac{s}{4}$ is technical and the reason will be clear later.
 The authors in \cite{CN} (see also \cite{CSV2}) already point out that the estimate \eqref{eq:apriori-C-2} implies that the maximal time of existence is infinity.
 Let us briefly recall why it is so.
 If we have \eqref{eq:apriori-C-2} and if we assume $T <\infty$, then by continuity, the solution of the equation \eqref{eq:the-flow} exists up to the endpoint $[0,T]$.
-Since the set $E_{T}$ is $C^{2}$-regular, we may by \cite{JL} restart the flow and obtain by the semigroup property that the solution exists for the time interval $[0,T+\delta]$ for some $\delta >0$.
+Since the set $E_{T}$ is $C^{2}$-regular, by \cite{JL} we may restart the flow and obtain by the semigroup property that the solution exists for the time interval $[0,T+\delta]$ for some $\delta >0$.
 This contradicts the fact that $T$ is the maximal time of existence.
-Hence, once we have \eqref{eq:apriori-C-2} we obtain that the flow exists for all times.
-The fact that the flow $(E_t)_{t \geq 0}$ converges to some ball $B_1(x_0)$ exponentially fast follows then from \cite[Corollary 3.5]{CN}.
+Hence, once we have \eqref{eq:apriori-C-2} we obtain that the flow exists globally in time.
+The fact that the flow $(E_t)_{t \geq 0}$ converges to some ball $B_1(x_0)$ exponentially fast follows from \cite[Corollary 3.5]{CN}.
 Hence, we need to show \eqref{eq:apriori-C-2}.

-By \eqref{eq:the-pde-1} we may write the equation \eqref{eq:the-flow} using the height functions as
+By \eqref{eq:the-pde-1} we may write the equation \eqref{eq:diff-flow} using the height functions as

 with initial condition $h(\cdot, 0) = h_0$, where $h_0 \in C^\infty(\Si^n)$.
 Here $R_0$ is defined in \eqref{eq:error-R-0} and $R_1$ in \eqref{eq:error-R}.
 We define $u(x,t) := \nabla_i h(x,t) - \nabla_i h_0(x)$ and deduce that it is a solution of